 - The issue of bees and preventing harm from neonics was discussed at the October 23rd City Council Work Session by Councilor Mike Clark.
 There will be a Council Work Session on Pesticide-Free Parks and a policy to ban the use of neonics on City Property coming soon sponsored by Councilor Syrett.

-NEW: R-G article: To bee or not to bee – Colony collapse threatens honeybees and plants they pollinate
+R-G article: To bee or not to bee – Colony collapse threatens honeybees and plants they pollinate (featured video below…)

 - Lisa Arkin interviewed on Jefferson Exchange Radio: Campaigning For A Ban On Neonicotinoids (aired November 20, 2013; mp3 audio opens and plays within a new web page)